CycleSafe/CycleSafe_deploy/readme.md

  1. Create a new DB in MySQL.
  2. Add that info to local_settings.py or settings.py **(change settings.py only for production)**
  3. Redo schemamigration and migrate in step 7.

+8. Run Django's DB management tools: syncdb, schemamigration, and migrate.
+Read up on these if you don't know what they already are, THEN:
+   > python manage.py syncdb

+   > python manage.py schemamigration app --initial

+   > python manage.py migrate app

+   > python manage.py migrate tastypie

+9. Run your local server
+  > python manage.py runserver 0.0.0.0:8000 (or leave the IP address and port run on your localhost default)

 Other links: